sughanem/TextParser/README.md

 * Length of the text.
 * Number of words in the text.
-* distinct words and the number of occurrence of each one.
+* Distinct words and the number of occurrence of each one.